Manami69/Webserv/README.md

 ```

 ##### :cookie: default file to answer if the request is a directory
 Can be several file after the `index` tag.
+If none is set, you'll have to type the page's name by hand.

 ##### :cookie: execute CGI based on certain file extension (for example .php)
 with `CGI_path` tag followed with an absolute path to the binary file.